 The diagram edges represent relationships between spans and is dependent on the quality of your instrumentation.
 Missing spans may cause edges to appear when there is no parent-child relationship.
 The following can cause missing spans:

-- The Satellite dropped the span (for example, your Satellite pool is not auto-scaling to keep up with traffic)
+- The Microsatellite dropped the span (for example, your Microsatellite pool is not auto-scaling to keep up with traffic)

 - The tracer dropped the span (for example, your application crashed or never called